 - Your clinical history and diagnosis

-- The medicines that may be prescribed in the future
+- The medications that may be prescribed in the future

-- The medicines with which you have had problems
+- The medications with which you have had problems

 - Your blood sample can be taken at any Sonic Healthcare pathology collection centre.
 No special preparation or booking is necessary.